Research into diagnosing breast cancer

 - Breast screening in younger women

-- Blood tests and breast cancer screening
+- Extra tests during breast cancer screening

 - The immune system and breast cancer screening

-Research into preventing and diagnosing breast cancer
+Research into diagnosing breast cancer

-Research is looking into finding better ways of diagnosing breast cancer.
-First of all, diagnostic tests and treatments are tested in laboratories.
-Once we know they are likely to be safe, they are tried in clinical trials in people.
 Cancer Research UK supports a lot of UK laboratory research into cancer and also supports many UK and international clinical trials.

 You can view and print the quick guides for all the pages in the Treating breast cancer section.